 It was not long before I found myself giving up my study of architecture and starting out on an inquiry into Le Corbusier’s work.
 A job offer by Heidi Webers of Centre Le Corbusier in Zurich made it possible.
 For two year, I worked daily in this unusual, last building of Le Corbusier’s.
 Here, this synthesis, a Gesamtkunstwerk, united architecture, art, script, and furnishings.
 Every day, I was captivated, enthralled, or even feeling completely helpless in the face of this universal genius.
 The architect in the service of poetry.
 The artist just as much so.
 It became clear to me: this wasn’t going to let me go.

 After the intensive time in the museum, I gave myself a break.
 The wealth of inspiration demanded a peaceful workplace, which I found in architecture offices.
 During this time I met my future husband, who from my stories about Le Corbusier could hardly grasp what it was that affected me so much.
 This suddenly changed when, on the occasion of the birth of our daughter, he started looking for a signed graphic of Le Corbusier’s for me.
 He researched, read about, and learned about the artist Le Corbusier – it went on for months, and it changed him noticeably.
 The renown of the artist LC was a mere fraction of his renown as an architect!

 In 2006, Le Corbusier has caught up to me again in the form of a gifted graphic.
 My husband, now infected, nourished my passion.
-And he recognized that LC’s artistic work bore a potential that had not yet been exploited on the art market.
-We did not hesitate for long: it became our utmost concern to collect, research, and categorize the artistic work of Le Corbusier, to take care of it and to display it, to make it available to those interested.
-Even today, this continues to be our passion.
+And he recognized that LC’s artistic work bears a potential that has not yet been exploited adequately on the art market.
+We did not hesitate for long: it became his utmost concern to collect, research, and categorize the artistic work of Le Corbusier, to take care of it and to display it, to make it available to those interested.
+Even today, this continues to be a passion.